AFraucaA/Wordy/README.md

 # Questions
 * How to load and test the different solver implementations?
 Something something Java reflection.
 * Do we care to give the solver classes for a means to give up and finish the game early?
 Prolly not but who knows.
+  * But consider: as a human player I'd want to be able to play multiple times.
+What to do?
+  * Possible answer: make a requestNewGame abstract method that returns false by default, but which UserInputPlayer overrides to request a new game

 # Miscellaneous notes
 **2025-02-27** Repo created.
 I should be studying for midterms right now. *~Adrian*